sonaykara/book-app-vue.j/README.md

 # book-app-vue.j
 This project is a web application developed with Vue.js and Vue Router for navigation between pages.
 It displays book information stored in a JSON file.
 Users can search for books and view detailed information about each book.
+It is developed using Vue.js, Scss and Html.

 <br>